tr-igem/ekmelily/docs/internals.md

 Internals
 =========

-This is a description of the internal tables of [Ekmelily][] which implement the tuning (tone system), the language (note names), and the notation (accidentals).
+Description of the internal tables of [Ekmelily](https://github.com/tr-igem/ekmelily) which implement the tuning (tone system), the language (note names), and the notation (accidentals).
 Each include file for a specific tuning defines three variables with these tables as described below.
-They are required by the main include file "ekmel-main.ily".
+They are required by the main include file `ekmel-main.ily`.
 In the same way, Ekmelily can be extended to support another tuning, language, or notation.

-See "README.md" at [Tables][] for a description of the alteration codes used in these tables.
+See "README.md" at [Tables](https://u.pcloud.link/publink/show?code=kZ3UnHZ7OiBK9gH8mYYIi1spPdIM4yK45gy#folder=43567022)
+for a description of the alteration codes used in these tables.